Opposition Wins No Seats in Belarus Election

-The country has been governed by president Alexander Lukashenko since 1994.
+The country has been governed by president Alexander Lukashenka since 1994.
 Since then, no elections have been considered free and fair by the international community.
 International observers have already highlighted that this year’s election had significant shortcomings during vote counting, and that fundamental freedoms were disregarded.

 In the last parliamentary election in 2016, two opposition candidates were elected for the first time in 20 years.
 However, neither of these candidates were even allowed to run for this year’s election.

 “Even though the election process was never free and fair, we hoped that the country’s leadership would use this opportunity to show that it can allow dissenting voices in the parliament, as it did three years ago,” said Goran Miletic, acting Director for the Eurasia Department at Civil Rights Defenders.